-Continuing education and training for practice nurses is informed by the healthcare needs of the practice population you work in.
+Continuing education and training for General Practice Nurses is informed by the healthcare needs of the practice population you work in.
 This is agreed in partnership with the GP.

-The professional development coordinators for practice nursing (PDCPNs) can provide you with support and advice on educational programmes.
+The Professional Development Coordinators for General Practice Nursing (PDCGPNs) can provide you with support and advice on educational programmes.

 Essential education and training

 The BLS Provider programme is recommended every 2 years for all healthcare professionals.
 This programme covers:

 - use of the Automated External Defibrillator (AED)

 Contact your PDCGPN for information about BLS training

 The management of anaphylaxis is an essential skill for all healthcare personnel working in general practice.

 Initial anaphylaxis training must be face-to-face.
 Further updates can be completed online at HSELand.